 Value-added tax is a self-assessed tax, which means that you must calculate, file and pay it independently.
-You can outsource The due date is the 12th of every month.

-VAT filing to your accountant.
+You can outsource VAT filing to your accountant.

 Usually, value-added taxes are filed and paid according to the financial period once a month.
 The tax period for VAT can also be quarterly or per calendar year.
 The due date for filing and payments is the 12th of every month.
 The filing is not completed immediately during the next month but the month after that.
 For example, filing the VAT for January is completed by 12 March.